gvasold/gdp/README.md

 To use the notebooks make sure you have these programs installed:

 * Python version 3.
 * Jupyter.
-Install it via package manager or via pip or conda (`pip install jupyter` or `conda install jupyter` if you use Conda/Anaconda)
+Install it via pip or conda (`pip install --user jupyter` or `conda install jupyter` if you use Conda/Anaconda)
+* I suggest to also install jupyterlab, which is a more modern version of `jupyter notebook` (which was installed automatically with `jupyter`):
+  `pip install --user jupyterlab` or `conda install jupyterlab`.

 Clone the repository from GitHub: